Skip to main content

 Why Schema-Guided Routing Is Powerful

-Schema-based routing provides multiple benefits:
+Schema-based routing delivers several benefits:

-• Modularity: Cleanly separates classification from response generation
+• Modularity: cleanly separates classification from response generation

-• Interpretability: You get structured insight into why a query was classified
+• Interpretability: you get structured insight into why a query was classified

-• Robustness: Can gracefully handle unknown queries
+• Robustness: can gracefully handle unknown queries

 When to Use Routing